aayes89/Crypto/README.md

 Encrypt and decrypt files in a directory using Java example for educational purposes only.

 The base algorithm responds to the behavior of the BlackCat ransomware but with the difference that the IV is placed at the end of the file to facilitate decryption and it is not known if the original does the same.

+This code was tested on MacOS using NetBeans IDE with JDK 7
 # Features
 * encrypt all files in a directory using a known secret key provided within the code
 * decrypt all files in a directory using the same secret key provided within the code